-TREATMENT: Observation with serial MRI, Surgical excision, stereotactic radiotherapy, stereotactic radiosurgery, or proton beam therapy.
+TREATMENT: Observation with serial MRI, surgical excision, stereotactic radiotherapy, stereotactic radiosurgery, or proton beam therapy.

-DISCUSSION: Vestibular schwannomas have a peak incidence in individuals approximately 50 years of age.
-They arise from the superior or inferior branch of the vestibular division of the eighth nerve within the internal auditory canal.
+DISCUSSION: Vestibular schwannomas arise from the superior or inferior branch of the vestibular division of the eighth nerve within the internal auditory canal.
 Although patients may describe some degree of unsteadiness, true vertigo is not a very common presenting complaint due to central compensation of the gradually progressive loss of vestibular function on the affected side.
-Hearing loss is the most common presenting symptom, followed by tinnitus.
-Large tumors can extend from the internal auditory canal into the cerebellopontine angle as they enlarge and thereby impact cranial nerves in that region, such as the trigeminal nerve, resulting in facial parasthesias/numbness.
+Asymmetric hearing loss is the most common presenting symptom, followed by tinnitus.
+Large tumors can extend from the internal auditory canal into the cerebellopontine angle as they enlarge and impact cranial nerves in that region such as the trigeminal nerve, resulting in facial paresthesia.
 Other neurologic dysfunction is possible, so a thorough neurologic evaluation is critical.
-In patients with neurofibromatosis, neuromas can occasionally be bilateral.
+Most vestibular Schwannomas are unilateral.
+In patients with neurofibromatosis (NF2), neuromas can occasionally be bilateral.
 Vestibular schwannomas are virtually always benign.
 Operative morbidity is related to the size of the tumor, and hearing is often affected.
 Up to 50% of patients will have no useful hearing in the involved ear after surgery, although hearing preservation following surgical treatment of small tumors can be higher than with stereotactic radiosurgery.
 Other cranial nerves also may be damaged during surgery (i.e. trigeminal and facial).
 Facial paralysis may make wearing of an oxygen mask difficult, may result in speech problems, and can cause eye symptoms due to inability to close the eyelids.
 Radiotherapy is not without risk and although complications may take longer to develop, patients can still develop a significant hearing loss.
 There is a slight risk of benign cyst development and a rare possibility of malignant transformation.
 Persistent tumor growth occurs in roughly 5% of patients following various forms of radiation treatment and will require surgical excision.
 Treatment choice will be up to the patient and the available resources.

-In the aviation community, where all individuals are part of the hearing conservation program and an asymmetric hearing loss may be the first sign of a problem, vestibular schwannomas are likely to be found before they have gotten very large and before there is a significant effect on the individual's ability to function.
-Many of these individuals will be unaware of their asymmetric hearing and will be otherwise completely asymptomatic.
-In these cases, it may be completely appropriate for the patient to elect no treatment.
-In these cases, they will usually be followed with serial MRIs at 6 to 12 month intervals.
-As long as there is no evidence of clinically significant vestibular dysfunction, these individuals may be eligible for a waiver to Service Group 3 after an initial 6 month period of observation.
-Generally speaking, if the tumor increases in size, if there is further decrement in the hearing on the affected side, if facial weakness or paralysis develops or if vertiginous symptoms develop, the tumor is either removed surgically or treated with stereotactically delivered radiation therapy.
-Roughly 50% of these lesions will not progress any further.
+In the aviation community - where all individuals are part of the hearing conservation program asymmetric hearing loss may be the first noticeable sign of concern.
+Small vestibular Schwannomas may not have a significant effect on the individual's ability to function.
+Many may be completely asymptomatic.
+In these cases, it may be completely appropriate for a patient to elect observation as treatment as approximately 50% of these lesions will not progress any further.
+The tumor will usually be observed with serial MRIs at 6 to 12 month intervals.
+Generally, the tumor is either removed surgically or treated with stereotactic radiation therapy if it increases in size, there is further decrement in the hearing on the affected side, or facial weakness, imbalance or vertigo develop.
 If the tumor demonstrates growth at a rate greater than 2.5mm per year, the individual is at greater risk of hearing loss and should receive treatment sooner than later.

-This guide is not recommending a specific treatment.
-Regardless of treatment modality, if the treatment is effective and if the patient demonstrates a good recovery with good vestibular function, no significant complications and adequate hearing, a waiver is possible.
+This guide does not recommend a specific treatment for vestibular Schwannomas.
+A waiver can be considered regardless of treatment modality - including observation - if the treatment is effective and the patient demonstrates a good recovery without significant complications, normal or compensated vestibular function and adequate hearing.

-ICD-10 CODE: D33.3 Benign neoplasm of cranial nerves, acoustic neuroma
+ICD-10 CODE: D33.3 Benign neoplasm of cranial nerves